TheMrityunjayPathak/IndiaPopulationAnalysis/README.md

 Hello Everyone,

-I made this Population Analysis Report in PowerBI with one of my own Dataset 2011 Census of India.
+I made this Population Analysis Report in Power BI with one of my own Dataset 2011 Census of India.

 ## Problem Statement